 After your initial meeting with the PEBLO, you will be introduced to the VA Military Service Coordinator ("MSC").
-The MSC will review your medical records and assist you in completing the VA Form 21-526EZ with all medical conditions for which you wish to claim service-connection for VA rating purposes.
+The MSC will review your medical records and assist you in completing the VA Form 21-526EZ listing all of the medical conditions for which you wish to claim service-connection for VA rating purposes.
 Together, the MSC and the PEBLO will coordinate your VA C&P exams, medical board exams, etc.